turingschool/career-development-curriculum-site/module-0-capstone/career_development_capstone.md

    * [Four Essentials of Strengths-Based Leadership](http://www.forbes.com/sites/ekaterinawalter/2013/08/27/four-essentials-of-strength-based-leadership/#76b62a91fa21): (6 minute read)

 ### Part Two: Career Journal
-Follow the directions on the [career journal template page here](https://github.com/turingschool/career-development-curriculum-site/blob/master/module-0-capstone/career-journal_template.md) to create your journal and answer initial questions.
+Follow the directions on the [career journal template page here](https://github.com/turingschool/career-development-curriculum-site/blob/master/module-0-capstone/career-journal_template.md) to create your journal and answer the Mod 0 questions.

 ### Career Development Capstone Submission Directions
 Fill out this survey to answer some questions for the Career Development team and submit the links to both of your documents from Parts I and II **[here](https://forms.gle/8GXA5kHhZ156jdd16)**